Stars Fell on Alabama: 21st-century usage

 The Marching Southerners of Jacksonville State University in Jacksonville, Alabama, perform an arrangement of the tune by previous band director John T. Finley at every home football game and exhibition.
 The song has become the unofficial anthem of both the Southerners and Jacksonville State University.

 In January 2002, the phrase "Stars Fell on Alabama" was added to Alabama's license plates, and the traditional "Heart of Dixie" slogan was reduced to a smaller size.
 This design was replaced in early 2009 by another, which depicts the Gulf Coast of Alabama and reads "Sweet Home Alabama".

-The song, as performed by Billie Holiday and Louis Armstrong was used in the soundtrack of the 2007 film "Constellation," juxtaposing the nostalgic lyrics against the horror of racial violence the movie's protagonist recalls from his childhood.
+The song, as performed by Billie Holiday and Louis Armstrong was used in the soundtrack of the 2007 film Constellation, juxtaposing the nostalgic lyrics against the horror of racial violence the movie's protagonist recalls from his childhood.

-The song, as performed by Ella Fitzgerald and Louis Armstrong also featured in the 2021 movie Outside the Wire.
+The song, as performed by Ella Fitzgerald and Louis Armstrong, was also featured in the 2021 movie Outside the Wire.

+Cultural references

+The 2021 American film Stars Fell on Alabama takes its title from the song.

+The American indie-rock band The Mountain Goats wrote a song called "Stars Fell on Alabama" that was inspired by the 1934 song.
+It is available on the Mountain Goats' 1995 EP, Nine Black Poppies.